turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 And finally, move to **next steps:**

 * What will you change as you move forward as a group?
 For a retro to be really effective, your team needs to actually make change
-* Come up with actionable steps, discuss them as a team,gree to which actions you will take, assign owners and a due date to get them DONE.
+* Come up with actionable steps, discuss them as a team, agree to which actions you will take, assign owners and a due date to get them DONE.

 One particular activity you might want to try to sturcutre this is the 4 Ls: